kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

    with no rhyme or reason
    I weep
    melody into dirge
-   and yet beholden I try
+   and yet beholden, I try
    /
    Our noble adventurers, tried and true!
    Ventured verily forth unto eldritch wailing